OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

 ### Duration dot `<dot>`, `[dot]`

 Each note can contain zero or many duration dots.
-Each one of those dots is in MusicXML represented by a `<dot>` element.
+In MusicXML, each one of those dots is represented by a `<dot>` element.
 Each one of these element occurences gets translated to a `dot` token in the linearized MusicXML representation.

 ### Grace note `<grace>`, `[grace]`